 On sharepoint.stackexchange there are users from Bermuda, Maldives, Federated States for Micronesia, Reunion, Mauritius, Madagascar, Faroe Islands, Fiji and French Polynesia.

 Let’s see the accept rate distribution:

-Let’s see first answers distribution by users (how many answers user has, x-axis – count of answers, y – count of users):
+Let’s see first answers distribution by users (how many answers the user has, x-axis – count of answers, y – count of users):

 84% of all users have 0-1 answer on sharepoint.stackexchage